-The European Medical Journal is an independent, open-access, eJournal dedicated to delivering first-class insights into ground-breaking changes and advancements in medicine.
-Spanning sixteen therapeutic areas, including medical innovations, cardiology, oncology, and more, each journal provides the reader with the latest medical congress highlights, abstract reviews, and peer-reviewed articles to name but a few of its wide content selection.
-Flagship EMJ journals are also published quarterly, bringing together an assortment of research papers from a variety of topics, alongside unique features.
+Each journal provides the reader with the latest highlights of key medical congresses, and publishes a selection of abstract reviews, interviews and peer-reviewed articles to name but a few of its wide content selection.
+EMJ, our flagship journal, is published quarterly, bringing together an assortment of research papers from a variety of topics across all the above therapy areas, alongside unique features.

-We welcome contributions from professionals, consultants, academics, and industry leaders on relevant and topical subjects.
+We welcome contributions from healthcare professionals, consultants, academics, and industry leaders on relevant and topical subjects.
 We seek papers with the most current, interesting, and relevant information in each therapeutic area.
-Although many of our papers are commissioned, we also welcome unsolicited papers.
-Articles accepted for publication within the eJournals and website include original research, review articles, case reports, and features.
-The European Medical Journal endeavours to publish unbiased content.
+Although many of our articles are commissioned, we also welcome unsolicited papers.
+Articles accepted for publication within the eJournals and website include original research, review articles, case reports, and feature articles such as opinion pieces.
+EMJ endeavours to publish unbiased content.
 All articles submitted must be of an impartial nature.
 Any references to companies or products must be strictly on an essential basis only.

 Please contact the Editorial team if you wish to discuss a potential topic ([email protected]).
 Before submitting your manuscript, please read our guidelines and editorial policies below for further information.